 A professional staff of uniformed Public Safety Officers is on campus 24 hours a day.
 Their efforts are supplemented by state-of-the-art locks on all outside residence hall doors, well-lit campus and parking facilities, and a variety of personal and property protection programs offered to interested students.
-The Annual Security Report (The Jeanne Clery Report) contains all campus-related crime, crime prevention, fire safety and security related information about the Ringling College Campus.
+The Annual Security and Fire Safety Report (The Jeanne Clery Report) contains all campus-related crime, crime prevention, fire safety and security related information about the Ringling College Campus.

 Parents always have concerns about the safety of their students attending college, especially if the student is far from home.
 Ringling College of Art and Design understands that concern.
 The mission of the Office of Public Safety is to enable our students to enjoy their years at Ringling College as free as possible from threats to their safety and wellbeing.
 Ringling College is a college community of more than 1,500 students, faculty and staff in Sarasota, a city with more than 54,000 residents.
 As a part of the larger community, Ringling College shares many of the same interests and problems, including a concern about crime.
 In a continuing effort to keep Ringling College as safe as possible, the Office of Public Safety maintains a professionally trained staff that works closely with a competent Residence Life staff, as well as with students, faculty, and staff which make up the campus community.
 While no campus is 100% crime-free, those crimes reported have been relatively few and generally minor in nature.